pote/gpm/README.md

 ### Further Reading

-The creator for the [gpm-git](https://github.com/technosophos/gpm-git) and [gpm-local](https://github.com/technosophos/gpm-local) wrote a [fantastic blog post explaining the usage of rationale](http://technosophos.com/2014/05/29/why-gpm-is-the-right-go-package-manager.html) of gpm and [gvp](https://github.com/pote/gvp), it sums up explanations for several of the design decisions behind both tools.
+The creator for the [gpm-git](https://github.com/technosophos/gpm-git) and [gpm-local](https://github.com/technosophos/gpm-local) wrote a [fantastic blog post explaining the usage and rationale](http://technosophos.com/2014/05/29/why-gpm-is-the-right-go-package-manager.html) of gpm and [gvp](https://github.com/pote/gvp), it sums up explanations for several of the design decisions behind both tools.

 ### Contributing